 In San Jose (which rarely receives the press that Cabo gets), a few eye-catching new hotels have quietly opened, bringing options for the discerning traveler to the quieter side of Los Cabos.
 These are two that I love.

-This new hotel brings a touch of high design and architecture to San Jose del Cabo.
-Designed by Mexican architect Miguel Ángel Aragonés, Mar Adentro's hypermodern white structures are built amid a landscape of huge reflecting pools and water features, all with an endless view of the horizon hanging over the Sea of Cortez.
+This new hotel, which opened as Mar Adentro and was soon thereafter rebranded as a Viceroy, brings a touch of high design and architecture to San Jose del Cabo.
+Designed by Mexican architect Miguel Ángel Aragonés, the hypermodern white structures are built amid a landscape of huge reflecting pools and water features, all with an endless view of the horizon hanging over the Sea of Cortez.
 At night, the buildings are lit up in different colors, and the pools shimmer with an infinity of reflections.
-The rooms at Mar Adentro are spacious, contemporary, and luxurious.
-While the hotel is open for occupancy, the property has not yet been completed.
-Not that I heard any construction noises or noticed any work being done on the villas and suites lining the beach.
+The rooms are spacious, contemporary, and luxurious.
 In the morning, the Nest serves coffee and a full Mexican breakfast — chilaquiles, breakfast burritos, extra bacon.
 In the afternoon, once the breakfast food coma wears off, it's time for a light lunch by the pool — unbelievable ceviche and organic salads.
 The day ends lounging in the fading sun with a few Pacificos and a swim.
 When the breeze carries the scent of coconut and pineapple from a piña colada across the pool, it's easy to consider never going home.

 Drift San Jose